mrjano/obsidian-colored-bases-properties/README.md

   - **Inline Tags Support**: Added support for coloring inline markdown tags (#tag) with automatic detection and debounced processing to avoid partial tag coloring during typing
   - **Enhanced Character Support**: Improved sanitization to preserve "+" and "-" characters in property names
 - 0.3.1 : fixed color flickering issue during fast scrolling by preventing duplicate CSS rule processing for the same property within a single processing cycle
+- 0.3.2 : additional logic improvements in the code